nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_bloodPressure.md

 Where there is an appropriate header code for a recognised triple recorded in the providing GP system this should be populated here.

-If there is no header/panel code and only the code(s) for systolic and/or diastolic components are recorded then this **MUST** be populated with the SNOMED codes conceptID '75367002' and the descriptionID of the preferred term '125176019' which has the description 'Blood pressure' and is an observable entity.
+If there is no header/panel code and only the code(s) for systolic and/or diastolic components are recorded, then this **MUST** be populated with the SNOMED codes conceptID '75367002' and the descriptionID of the preferred term '125176019' which has the description 'Blood pressure' and is an observable entity.

 ### subject ###